SOMERSOFTAndrewCrook/docksal/docs/content/stack/configuration-variables.md

 `Default: db`

-This variable allows you to specify the name of a database docker service.
+This variable allows you to specify the name of a database docker host.

 ### POSTGRES_DB